-Based upon a limited number of incisor teeth (n=84) turned in voluntarily since 1975, the range in age of harvested male caribou is two to 13 years (mean 6.3 years, median 6.0 years); the majority being between five to eight years (ECC unpublished data).
-Tooth ages are determined by counting the cementum annuli much like the growth rings of a tree: June 1 is used as the birthdate for caribou (Matson 1981, [www.matsonslab.com](http://www.matsonslab.com)).
+Based upon a limited number of incisor teeth (n=84) turned in voluntarily since 1975, the range in age of harvested male caribou is two to 13 years (mean 6.3 years, median 6.0 years); with the majority from five to eight years (ECC unpublished data).
+Tooth ages are determined by counting the cementum annuli much like the growth rings of a tree: June 1 is used as the birthdate for caribou (Matson, 1981, www.matsonslab.com).

-Although antler measurement information sometimes goes unreported on outfitter forms, we received antler lengths from 114 (56%) successful hunters in 2022.
-The maximum left and right antler lengths reported were 143 and 142 cm respectively with a mean of 113cm for both antlers.
+Although antler measurement information sometimes goes unreported on outfitter forms, we received antler lengths from 123 (76%), 102 (59%), and 99 (66%) successful hunters in 2018, 2019, and 2021 respectively.
+The maximum left and right antler lengths reported between 2018 and 2021 were 188 and 150 cm respectively.
 The maximum antler length recorded by Boone and Crockett for northern mountain woodland caribou in North America is 158.5 cm (62.4 in.) for a caribou taken from the Mackenzie Mountains in 1978.
 As of 2018, thirteen of the top 50 mountain woodland caribou recorded are from the Mackenzie Mountains; the highest scoring antlers hold 9th place (Boone and Crockett Club on-line trophy database accessed 2018).
 Twenty-two of the top 50 mountain woodland caribou recorded in the SCI on-line record book are from the Mackenzie Mountains, with a caribou harvested in 2006 holding second place in scoring (SCI on-line trophy database accessed 2018).
 Antlers measured by ECC are considered green and are not the same as dry measurements used for official scoring measurements.